fedora-python/pyp2rpm/README.md

 ## Contributing

-I will gladly accept any pull request or recommendation.
+We will gladly accept any pull request or recommendation.
 With complex pull requests, please include unit tests in *pytest*, use *flexmock* if you need mocking.

 pyp2rpm is licensed under MIT license.